 Most data recovery companies start at $3500 for a 5-drive RAID.

-If the cover of your hard drive has been opened (exposing the platters), there is a $50 non-refundable up-front payment required.
+If the cover of your hard drive has been opened (exposing the platters), a $100 non-refundable up-front payment is required.

 This fee is due to the increased diagnosis/repair time required after the cover has been opened.
 Opening the cover can create several other problems, separate from the original problem, which makes repairing the drive more difficult and time-consuming.

 Note: the “cover” is not the same as the “enclosure.”
 If you have an external hard drive and just removed the plastic enclosure, there is no extra fee.

 After your data recovery is finished (successful or not), you’ll have 14 days to pay for the recovery (or just for shipping back if recovery was unsuccessful).
 After 14 days, there is a $10 per week storage fee to retain your hard drives and accessories.
 Due to our limited storage capacity, after 60 days of non-payment, your drive(s) and accessories become the property of $300 Data Recovery and will be recycled or destroyed.

-We charge this fee up-front because we will end up recovering all possible files from the drive.
+We charge this fee up-front because we will recover all possible files from the drive.
 But, we cannot possibly know which files will be recovered until after the entire recovery is finished.

 Once the recovery is finished, we’ve recovered 100% of the sectors on the drive and 100% of the files that could be recovered.
-But since deleted/formatted files may have been overwritten, we cannot guarantee which files will be recovered.
+But, because deleted/missing files may have been overwritten or only partially recoverable, we cannot guarantee which files will be recovered.

-We only recommend using a transfer drive for saving the recovered in format/erased file recoveries.
+We only recommend using a transfer drive for saving the recovered data on a format/erased file recoveries.
 Although it’s possible to move the recovered data back to the original hard drive, this is not advisable since further recovery attempts would be impossible.